 A Force for Public Art in Vancouver

-Haiku and short poems about the downtown Vancouver experience will be applied to the sidewalk using a special paint which will only be visible in the rain for approximately 2-4 months.
+In celebration of National Poetry month, haiku and short poems were applied to sidewalks throughout downtown using a special paint which was only be visible in the rain for approximately 2-4 months.

-Each poem will reflect the downtown Vancouver experience, such as spending time outdoors, attending cultural events, or exploring the city with family or friends.
-Our aim is to present poems which will lift the spirits of those who come upon them.
+Each poem reflected the downtown Vancouver experience, such as spending time outdoors, attending cultural events, or exploring the city with family or friends.
+Our aim was to present poems which will lift the spirits of those who come upon them.

-The installation will be celebrated with an opening celebration and reading, as well as a poetry crawl.
-Dates TBA!
+The installation was celebrated with an opening celebration and reading, as well as a poetry crawl.

 Turtle Place is a public plaza downtown on 7th and Main Street.
 Formerly a C-Tran bus stop, it is now a model of sustainability and urban beauty.